melihyarikkaya/react-native-serialport/README.md

 ### Auto Connection

-To open the connection when the service is started or the device is inserted should be looked
+To open the connection when the service is started or the usb device is attached should be looked

 ```javascript
 import { RNSerialport } from 'react-native-serialport'